 You need different accessories in order to redirect the hot heat in varying ways.
 It works great to soften the glue to remove car and boat registration stickers.
 It also comes in a carry box to store all your heat gun nozzles and Tr Industrial Heat Gun.
 Just don’t put your heat gun in the box when it’s hot, wait till it cools down.
 Your box will melt fast.

-The Tr Industrial 1500w heat gun is very well made it conforms to your hand nicely and I feel very comfortable holding it.
+The Tr Industrial 1700w heat gun is very well made it conforms to your hand nicely and I feel very comfortable holding it.
 I know I can do a vinyl wrap with it and swing my hand back and forth over the car and not worry about smashing my hand on a part of the car due to the heat gun finger guard bumper.
-The plastic feels nice and durable and should take a knock no problems.
+The plastic feels nice and durable and should take a knock with no problems.

+As an electrician, it is a tool I have had since I was an apprentice.
+Everyone should have in their garage.
 We used this heat gun to remove wallpaper from one of the kid’s rooms on the low setting it worked great.
 My wife also uses it for her art resin painting.

 Honorable Mention Ozito Heat Gun Review Late Arrival